Medical Billing Services in California

 How does Medi-Cal managed care affect billing for California practices?

-California's Medi-Cal program operates through managed care plans in most counties, each with its own authorization requirements, fee schedules, and claims submission processes.
-Plans like LA Care, Health Net, and Molina have different portals and billing rules.
+Medi-Cal managed care plans like LA Care, Health Net, and Molina each have separate authorization and billing rules.
+California's Medi-Cal program operates through these managed care plans in most counties, each with its own fee schedules and claims submission processes.
 Medtransic maintains dedicated Medi-Cal specialists who track plan-specific requirements and ensure claims are submitted correctly to each managed care organization.

 What is the Knox-Keene Act and how does it impact medical billing in California?

-The Knox-Keene Health Care Service Plan Act regulates managed care plans in California and establishes requirements for timely claims payment, provider access, and grievance procedures.
-Health plans must pay or deny clean claims within 30 working days for electronic submissions.
-Medtransic monitors compliance with Knox-Keene requirements on behalf of our California clients and files timely appeals when plans fail to meet payment deadlines.
+The Knox-Keene Act requires California managed care plans to pay or deny clean electronic claims within 30 working days.
+The law also establishes requirements for provider access and grievance procedures.
+Medtransic monitors Knox-Keene compliance for California practices and files timely appeals when plans fail to meet payment deadlines.

 How does California's AB 72 surprise billing law affect out-of-network billing?

-AB 72 protects patients from surprise medical bills when they receive non-emergency services from out-of-network providers at in-network facilities.
-The law caps patient responsibility at in-network cost-sharing amounts and establishes an independent dispute resolution process for payment disagreements between providers and plans.
+California AB 72 caps patient responsibility at in-network cost-sharing for out-of-network care at in-network facilities.
+The law protects patients from surprise bills for non-emergency services and establishes an independent dispute resolution process for payment disagreements between providers and plans.
 Our billing team applies AB 72 rules automatically when processing applicable claims.

 What are California's telehealth billing rules?

-California requires commercial payers to reimburse telehealth services at the same rate as in-person visits under the Telehealth Advancement Act.
+California's Telehealth Advancement Act requires commercial payers to reimburse telehealth at the same rate as in-person visits.
 Medi-Cal has its own set of eligible telehealth codes and originating site requirements.
-Medtransic ensures proper modifier usage (95, GT) and place-of-service codes for all California telehealth encounters to maximize reimbursement.
+Medtransic ensures the correct telehealth modifiers and place-of-service codes for all California telehealth encounters to maximize reimbursement.

 Does Medtransic handle Kaiser Permanente claims in California?

-Kaiser Permanente operates as a closed system for most services, but California practices frequently encounter Kaiser patients for emergency, urgent, and authorized out-of-network referrals.
-Our team understands Kaiser's specific claims submission requirements and authorization workflows to ensure proper reimbursement for these encounters.
+Kaiser operates as a closed system, but Medtransic handles emergency, urgent, and authorized out-of-network Kaiser referral claims.
+California practices frequently encounter Kaiser patients for these encounter types.
+Our team understands Kaiser's specific claims submission requirements and authorization workflows to ensure proper reimbursement.

 What should I look for when choosing a medical billing company in California?

-When selecting a medical billing company in California, prioritize firms with direct experience in California-specific regulations including AB 72 surprise billing compliance, Knox-Keene Act claims processing, Medi-Cal managed care plan expertise, and Workers' Compensation OMFS billing.
+Prioritize firms with AB 72, Knox-Keene, Medi-Cal managed care, and Workers' Comp OMFS expertise specific to California.
 Your billing partner should understand the California Prompt Pay Act timelines, have multilingual patient billing capabilities for California's diverse population, and maintain active relationships with major California payers like Blue Shield of California, Anthem Blue Cross, Health Net, and LA Care.
 Medtransic meets all these criteria with dedicated California billing specialists.

 How much does medical billing consulting services cost for California practices?

-Medical billing consulting services in California typically range from 4% to 9% of monthly collections, depending on practice size, specialty complexity, and service scope.
-California practices with high Medi-Cal managed care volume or Workers' Compensation billing may see rates at the higher end due to the additional complexity involved.
-Medtransic offers transparent, percentage-based pricing with no setup fees, no long-term contracts, and no hidden charges — so your billing costs scale directly with your revenue.
+California medical billing services cost 4-8% of monthly collections, with Medi-Cal and Workers' Comp volume pushing rates higher.
+Pricing depends on practice size, specialty complexity, and service scope.
+Medtransic offers transparent, percentage-based pricing with no setup fees, no long-term contracts, and no hidden charges - so your billing costs scale directly with your revenue.

 How does California Workers' Compensation billing differ from standard medical billing?

-California Workers' Compensation uses the Official Medical Fee Schedule (OMFS) under Labor Code §5307.1, which has entirely separate coding rules, fee schedules, authorization requirements, and dispute resolution procedures from commercial or government payer billing.
-Bills must be submitted using the DWC electronic billing format, and providers must comply with utilization review timelines and second review processes.
+California Workers' Comp uses the OMFS under Labor Code §5307.1 with separate coding, fee schedules, and DWC billing format.
+These rules are entirely separate from commercial or government payer billing, with distinct authorization requirements and dispute resolution procedures.
+Providers must comply with utilization review timelines and second review processes.
 Medtransic has dedicated Workers' Comp billing specialists who handle OMFS fee schedule calculations, DWC format submissions, and appeals through the Workers' Compensation Appeals Board (WCAB).

 Why do California practices need specialized medical billing services?

-Medical billing services in California require specialized expertise because of the state's uniquely complex healthcare environment.
-California has the nation's largest Medicaid program (Medi-Cal) with dozens of managed care plans across 58 counties, a dominant Kaiser Permanente closed system, aggressive surprise billing laws (AB 72, AB 1611), the strictest prompt pay requirements in the country (30 working days), separate Workers' Compensation OMFS billing rules, and a multilingual patient population requiring billing communications in Spanish, Mandarin, Korean, Tagalog, and other languages.
+California requires specialized billing expertise due to Medi-Cal's 58-county managed care system, Kaiser, AB 72, and OMFS rules.
+The state has the nation's largest Medicaid program with dozens of managed care plans, a dominant Kaiser Permanente closed system, aggressive surprise billing laws (AB 72, AB 1611), the strictest prompt pay requirements in the country (30 working days), separate Workers' Compensation OMFS billing rules, and a multilingual patient population requiring billing communications in Spanish, Mandarin, Korean, Tagalog, and other languages.
 A billing company without California-specific experience will miss revenue opportunities and risk compliance violations unique to this state.

 Get Started with Medical Billing Services in California